Musical-Neutron/gc-gmics/README.md

   cairo >= 1.15.10
 ```

-For relevant information about the current cairo dependencies please
+For relevant information about the current `cairo` dependencies please
 review the [Pycairo package documentation](https://pycairo.readthedocs.io/en/latest/).

 ### 1.2 Package installation

-Once you have installed cairo, this package can be installed by cloning it
+Once you have installed `cairo`, this plotting package can be installed by
-from the github repository:
+cloning it from the github repository:

 ```bash
     git clone git@github.com:Musical-Neutron/gc-gmics.git